 2562-01 PURPOSE

-01.01 To establish oversight policies, requirements, and guidance for a decommissioning reactor facility to an operational power reactor facility subject to the Reactor Oversight Process (ROP).
+01.01 To establish oversight policies, requirements, and guidance for Nuclear Regulatory Commission (NRC) inspection and oversight of a decommissioning reactor facility that the licensee seeks to transition to an operational power reactor facility that would be subject to the Reactor Oversight Process (ROP).

-01.02 To detail the for inspection activities operation operating license.
+01.02 To detail the process for NRC inspection activities to verify before restart that reactor operation will be safe and secure in accordance with NRC requirements following reauthorization of operation under an operating license.
+Inspection and oversight are conducted to support the NRC’s mission to provide reasonable assurance of adequate protection of public health and safety and promote the common defense and security.

 01.03 To ensure other federal agencies, state and local governments, tribal governments, the public, and other applicable stakeholders are engaged and informed.